 Headed by Paul Hopkins, Geldards LLP regulary advises governing bodies, sports-based charities and professional clubs across a range of commercial, regulatory and contentious matters.
 Hopkins is also a director of Engagesport, a sports management subsidiary wholly-owned by the firm, which also refers legal work on an ad-hoc basis, including recently in relation to various rugby player contracts.
 'Conscientious, well prepared and thoughtful' litigator Jonathan Griffiths also has considerable experience handling sports-related disputes, including a number of recent mandates for the British Boxing Board of Control.

 Other key lawyers:

 ‘Jonathan Griffiths is excellent – conscientious, very well prepared and thoughtful.’

 The Welsh Pony and Cobb Society

 Neath Rugby Limited

-- Advising Sport Wales on employment issues and in relation to the implementation of a new pay and grading structure.
+- Advising Sport Wales with ongoing general employment issues including on the pay and grading structure and grievances.

 Harding Evans LLP

 Drawing upon the expertise of practitioners spread throughout the firm's full-service offering, Newport-based firm Harding Evans LLP provides a one-stop-shop service to a growing number of clients in the sports sector.
 The firm has, however, gained most acclaim for its representation of rugby players (including current and former Wales internationals), including on their personal business and property interests.
 Head of the firm's commercial department, Mike Jenkins has a strong reputation in the field and continues to handle work for Newport Gwent Dragons professional rugby team.